Employee discipline examples & how to handle them

 Problem: Insubordination

 At a staff meeting, Thomas hits the roof about a new policy.
 He yells that the CEO is a moron and that all the managers are his mindless minions.
-He tells his coworkers he won’t be going along with this nonsense and encourages them to do the same.
+He tells his coworkers he won’t go along with this nonsense and encourages them to do the same.

 This outburst prompts his manager to compose a letter of reprimand: